-Have a PC fanatic in your life but don’t know what to get them for the holidays?
-We bet these five accessories will make a great stocking stuffer for even those that are the hardest to shop for.
+Have a PC fanatic in your life but don’t know what they need?
+We bet these five accessories will make a great gift for even the hardest geek to shop for.

 Update, 4/5/22: We’ve reviewed our recommendations and are confident these are still great PC accessories to buy.